dmc-2016/dmc/README.md

 This will go through the initialization procedure and start up the VM.
 If this is the first time you are booting up, it will create a new VM in VirtualBox according to instructions in the `Vagrantfile` file, and then install all the software according to the instructions in the `bootstrap.sh` file.
 This can take some time, so wait until all the installation steps are complete before proceeding.

+-

 ![setup](images/setup01.png)

+-

 Once the setup is done you should have a new VM set up through VirtualBox which is provisioned with all the software we will use in class.
-To check that the VM was installed, you can open up the VirtualBox software.
-You should see your VM there with the status `Running`
+To check that the VM was installed, open up the VirtualBox software.
+You should now see your VM listed with the status `Running`

+-

 ![setup](images/setup05.png)

+-

 Now go back to your command line and type in:

+-

     vagrant ssh

+-

 ![setup](images/setup06.png)